TheToolsmiths/TheToolsmiths.github.io/vault_club.md

 <hr>

 #### How does it work?
-We pick a Vault talk, watch it on our own time, then pick a time/date to discuss it in the [#Vault_Club channel](https://thetoolsmiths.slack.com).
+We pick a Vault talk, watch it on our own time, then pick a time/date to discuss it in the [#vault-club channel](https://discord.gg/k4PuzbZ).

 <hr>